PluckyPrecious/PluckyPrecious/README.md

 Welcome World!

-This repo is just an archive for hands-on projects i'll be working on.
+This repo is an archive for hands-on projects i'll be working on.